riskers/js-exec-go-wasm/packages/cross-wasm/README.md

 Universal wasm for Node and Browsers.

-Can we use same wasm file both Nodejs and browser?
+Can we use the same WASM file for both Nodejs and browsers?

 Here I continue to explain with [tinygo solution](../../solutions/tinygo/README.md) as the source code.

-In order to pack wasm and publish it to NPM, we need to solve: How to import different files of a package on different platforms?
+To pack wasm and publish it to NPM, we need to solve: How to import different files of a package on different platforms?

 This repo is my solution called [cross-wasm](https://github.com/riskers/js-exec-go-wasm/blob/main/packages/cross-wasm/README.md)

-As template, we need to modify these files:
+As a template, we need to modify these files:

 * [wasm](./src/wasm/cross-wasm.wasm): Your wasm file
 * [expose types](./types/expose.d.ts): Depends on your wasm function name and type parameters
 * [browser/index.js](./src/browser/index.js):
-  * the method of `exports` and `globalThis` export in `startRunningService` function.
+  * the method of `exports` and `globalThis` export in the `startRunningService` function.
   * wasm function such as `add` or `Keccak256`
 * [node/index.js](./src/node/index.js):
-  * the method of `exports` and `globalThis` export in `startRunningService` function.
+  * the method of `exports` and `globalThis` export in the `startRunningService` function.
   * wasm function such as `add` or `Keccak256`
 * [package.json](./package.json): `"./cross-wasm.wasm"` field in `exports`